-5. at the end of this document) In response to CGCS's concerns, the revision clarifies how the framework builds on NAEP's existing use of Universal Design Elements that includes digital tools (e.g., highlighters) and other task guidance elements (e.g. graphic organizers, look back buttons, eliminating answer choice tools) to help all students access, analyze, and organize content while also minimizing construct irrelevance. (see Chapter 2) • variance associated with diverse students' differing motivation and background knowledge, it is incumbent on NAEP to minimize such variance as much as possible now that there are more reliable and feasible ways to do so, facilitated by digitally based assessment.
-Universal Design of Assessments (UDA) calls for the purposeful design of assessments that are accessible to the greatest number of students possible in order to accurately measure the same construct - in this case, reading comprehension - across the diversity of test takers (Thompson, Johnstone, & Thurlow, 2002; Thompson, Thurlow, & Malouf, 2004).
-To do this, assessments draw on design features, available to all test takers, called Universal Design Elements (UDEs).
-Importantly, UDEs are designed to improve measurement for students across the performance spectrum rather than for only some students (Johnstone, Altman, & Thurlow, 2006).
-UDEs minimize but do not eliminate needs for some students' special accommodations, much like access ramps to increase building access may not enable all individuals to enter without added support.
-Designers validate UDEs before widespread use to ensure that purposes are reliably accomplished, enhancing precise measurement (Johnstone, 2003; Johnstone, Altman, & Thurlow, 2006). ---- --- --- ---
+5. In response to CGCS's concerns, the revision clarifies how the framework builds on NAEP's existing use of Universal Design Elements that includes digital tools (e.g., highlighters) and other task guidance elements (e.g. graphic organizers, look back buttons, eliminating answer choice tools) to help all students access, analyze, and organize content while also minimizing construct irrelevance. (see Chapter 2) • Universal Design of Assessments the students possible in order - in this case, reading contacted to the student of the second second diverse students' differing motivation and it is incumbent on NAEP to minimize such sible now that there are more reliable and acilitated by digitally based assessment. essments (UDA) calls for the purposeful at are accessible to the greatest number of r to accurately measure the same construct omprehension - across the diversity of test stone, & Thurlow, 2002; Thompson, 4).
+To do this, assessments draw on design test takers, called Universal Design rtantly, UDEs are designed to improve as across the performance spectrum rather onts (Johnstone, Altman, & Thurlow, 2006). not eliminate needs for some students' , much like access ramps to increase enable all individuals to enter without s validate UDEs before widespread use to reliably accomplished, enhancing precise --- --